2023 Best Allied Health Professions Associate Degree Schools in Mississippi

 Read full report on Allied Health Professions at Itawamba Community College

-You’ll be in good company if you decide to attend Hinds Community College.
-It ranked #5 on our 2023 Best Allied Health Professions Associate Degree Schools in Mississippi list.
+Out of the 14 schools in Mississippi that were part of this year’s ranking, Hinds Community College landed the # 5 spot on the list.
 Located in the fringe town of Raymond, Hinds Community College is a public college with a fairly large student population.

 After completing their Associate Degree, allied health graduates from Hinds Community College carry an average student debtload of $18,736.

-Holmes Community College landed the #6 spot in the 2023 rankings for the best associate degree allied health professions programs.
+With a ranking of #6, Holmes Community College did quite well on this year’s best schools for allied health professions students working on their associate degree.
 Holmes Community College is a small public school located in the rural area of Goodman.

 Allied Health majors at Holmes Community College take out an average of $15,948 in student loans while working on their Associate Degree.